-The Group's weighted average cost of debt was 2.3% over FY22
+The Group's weighted average cost of debt was 2.3% over FY22 compared to 2.8% over FY21.

 Weighted average cost of debt is defined as net financing costs plus structuring and placement fees as a proportion of average net financial debt outstanding plus the average amount outstanding on factoring and securitisation programmes.